 [continued]…What we want to impress upon you is that most bias is not necessarily bad; however, by knowing the type of advisor you are working with you can more readily pin-point their bias as acceptable or unacceptable, being wary if necessary.
 Within the industry we have two primary types of advisors – 1) commission driven insurance agents and securities brokers – working under a sales oriented Suitability Legal Standard, 2) fee-only advisors and fee-based advisors – working under a best interest of the client Fiduciary Legal Standard.
 Each advisor type has its share of good and unfortunately some bad advisors.
 Ultimately, you should choose an advisor based upon their ability to assist you in accomplishing your financial goals and do so in the most economical and efficient way possible, which does not always translate to the cheapest or the most expensive.
 There are times when paying a fee for genuine financial planning can open the door to more possibilities than just the free advice that is often offered by competing commission based sales people who may each claim their solution is best.
 It is also possible to work with a series 65 licensed financial planner who exercises full and open disclosure who also willingly accepts a commission, in place of fees from their client, as fair compensation for in-depth financial planning (identifying and minimizing conflicts of interest are the keys to success in this type of no fee arrangement).

-Remember genuine referrals can be your best friend when choosing any advisor (warning; disregard written internet testimonials about advisors, most are fake).
+Remember genuine referrals can be your best friend when choosing any advisor (warning; disregard written internet testimonials about advisors, many are fake).

 Here is an good article by Ken Little that examines some of the pros and cons of each advisor type.